AWosaifer/Virtual-Tourist/README.md

 you can delete unwanted photos by tapping on them. all loaded photos and pins will be stored using coredata.
 # Resources
-This app uses the following frameworks and APIs:
+This app uses the following Third-party frameworks and APIs.
-Third-party frameworks

 # Framework	Description
 CocoaPods	The Cocoa Dependency Manager.
 Alamofire:	Easy HTTP networking in Swift.
 SwiftyJSON:	The better way to deal with JSON data in Swift.
 Kingfisher:	A lightweight, pure-Swift library for downloading and caching images from the web.
 APIs
-# Framework	Description
+# API	Description
-Flickr API:	It is used to retrieve photos related to the locations.
-Weather API: It is used to retrive the wather degree from the location.
+Flickr API:	It is used to retrieve photos related to the locations. \N Weather API: It is used to retrive the wather degree from the location.